forrestbao/MLClass/FinalProjectCode/BatchMiniNN.md

     # show that the new prediction will be better to help debug
     # self.predict(self.Xs[0])
     # print ("new prediction:", self.oracle)

+  def get_gradients(self):
+    """ Given a sequence of Deltas and a sequence of Xs, compute the gradient of error on each transform matrix and update it using gradient descent

+    Note that the first element on each delta is on the bias term.
+It should not be involved in computing the gradient on any weight because the bias term is not connected with previous layer.
+    """
+    self.Grads = []
+    for l in range(len(Ws)): # l is layer index x = self.Xs[l]
+      delta = self.Deltas[l+1]
+      # print (l, x, delta)
+      gradient = numpy.outer(x, delta[1:])

+      self.Grads.append(gradient)

+    return self.Grads
+    # show that the new prediction will be better to help debug
+    # self.predict(self.Xs[0])
+    # print ("new prediction:", self.oracle)

   def train(self, x, y, max_iter=100, verbose=False):
     """feedforward, backpropagation, and update weights